 International students studying for over 6 months are eligible to register permanently with the Health Centre.
 To register we will need you to fill out a registration pack, (available at the Health Centre) and bring a photocopy of your passport.

 For students staying for less than 6 months, you can register as a temporary resident.
 You will not need to do anything until you need to make an appointment at the Health Centre.

-All students please ensure you download and complete the registration form and new patient questionnaire and hand in to reception when you register.
+All students please ensure you download and complete the registration form, new patient questionnaire and summary care record and hand in to reception when you register.